dotnet/llilc/Documentation/msilc-gc.md

 happens is still being worked out.
 One aspect of this is to use LLVM's address spaces to distinguish GC pointers from ordinary pointers.
 In particular, GC pointers are required to be in `addrspace(1)` or be in an address space with some distinguishing GC attribute.
-Then identifying the set of necessary safepoints and liveness analysis could drive wiring up the necessary SSA uses and definitions.We have adopted this address space convention in LLVM-MSILC.
+Then identifying the set of necessary safepoints and liveness analysis could drive wiring up the SSA uses and definitions.
+We have adopted this address space convention in LLVM-MSILC.

 ## Open Issues - Correctness